lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 - Offred is becoming less and less sure of herself and her thoughts are becoming less black and white and more a muddled gray of maybes

 >"I would rather have the disapproval, I feel more worthy of it"

+>"You'll have to forgive me.
+I'm a refugee from the past, and like other refugees I go over the customs and habits of being I've left or been forced to leave behind me, and it all seems just as quaint, from here, and I am just as obsessive about it.
+Like a White Russian drinking tea in Paris, marooned in the twentieth century, I wander back, try to regain those distant pathways; I become too maudlin, lose myself.
+Weep.
+Weeping is what it is, not crying.
+I sit in this chair and ooze like a sponge."
+>pg263